Download: The power of short-form video marketing.

 Social & Mobile • Written by Daria Willis - Creative Strategist

 What gives me the authority on this?
-Well despite ticking every brand’s dream audience box (digital native, early adopter and grocery buyer), Genero is a Facebook Marketing Partner and we work directly with Facebook teams and their clients globally to produce assets for Facebook and Instagram via our global creative network.
+Well despite ticking every brand’s dream audience box (digital native, early adopter and grocery buyer), Genero is a Facebook Business Partner and we work directly with Facebook teams and their clients globally to produce assets for Facebook and Instagram via our global creative network.

 Part of our offering is holding Instagram Stories Workshops or Sprints where we team up with Facebook, their key clients and our motion designers for a one-day in person collaboration.
 The goal is to concept and produce 3x Instagram Stories assets and 1x static image at the Sprint, all following best practice principles as identified by Facebook.